W. D. Boyce Council: Geography

-Facilities
+Facilities & Programs

 The dining hall is the center of resident camp activities.
 It includes indoor and outdoor seating, a kitchen, and an adjacent commissary building.
-Troops have the option of eating at the dining hall or preparing food picked up from the commissary in their own campsites, "Jambo style."
 The flagpole in front of the dining hall is the site of daily flag ceremonies.
 During the winter months, the dining hall is used for cold-weather camping.
-These rest at the top of a hill known as "Heartattack Hill" due to the steep incline.

-The Old Commissary is one of the oldest camp buildings.
-Originally donated by Caterpillar Inc., the large wooden shed was moved into the camp from another location to serve as camp supply building and trading post.
-Later, a quartermaster building was built on to the original structure.
-Following more construction elsewhere in camp during the 1970s, the trading post was converted into the camp office, the commissary into a health lodge and office space, and the quartermaster building into the Wilderness Training Center, a conference room used for training sessions.
-This facility is also used for lodging during the winter months.
+The Wilderness Training Center, or WTC, is a climate-controlled facility that can be used for training or cold weather camping.
+The Health Lodge and Camp Office are also housed in this building.
+This complex was originally donated by Caterpillar Inc. in the 1970s and previously served as the camp commissary and trading post, hence its nickname, the "Old Commissary".

+The RMS Lodge houses 44 staff members during the summer and acts as the premier conference center during the off-season.
+It is climate-controlled, and it includes heated floors, a kitchen, laundry machines, and a large meeting room.
+This facility was completed in 2019.

+Campsites at Ingersoll are divided into three ridges: North, South, and West.
+A mix of cabins, platform tents, and primitive campsites are available.
+There are two large shower facilities shared by all campsites, and every campsite has its own latrine and water spigot.

-In 2007, Ingersoll opened a 50-foot tall climbing tower.
-It features 3 walls of varying difficulty, a giant's ladder, and a 350-foot zipline to the ground below.
+The climbing tower features 3 walls of varying difficulty, a giant's ladder, and a 350-foot zipline to the ground below.
 The Climbing merit badge is instructed here during summer resident camp.
+The tower was completed in 2007.

+The pool includes changing rooms, showers, and private bathroom facilities.
+These facilities were rebuilt in 2014.

-Finished in 2008, the lakefront area at Lake Roberts contains a sand beach, a large dock, boat storage, and teaching space.
+Lake Roberts is an artificial lake contained entirely within the boundaries of ISR.
+The lakefront area, completed in 2008, contains a sand beach, a large dock, boat storage, and teaching space.
 Boating merit badges, including Rowing, Canoeing, and Small Boat Sailing are taught here during the summer months.
 Across the lake, the Fish Shack contains teaching space for the Fishing and Fly Fishing merit badges, as well as facilities for cleaning and preparing fish.
-Other Aquatics merit badges such as Swimming are taught at the pool.

-There are also many other program areas at Ingersoll, including a shooting range that offers .22 caliber rifles, archery, and 20 gauge shotgun shooting.
-Scoutcraft offers many programs and merit badges helping the visiting Scouts with their outdoor skills, Scouting lore, and many forms of time-cherished crafts such as woodcarving and basketry.
-Ecology and Conservation, often referred to as Eco-Con, offers the nature and science merit badges and programs, and hosts many competitions unique to Ingersoll, such as Treemail, a series of challenges that Scouts can undertake as individuals and groups to earn points for their troops.
-The troop that advances the farthest by the end of the week is recognized at the closing campfire.
-Ingersoll also offers a cooking program, where Scouts become familiar with outdoor cookware and creative ways to prepare different foods while camping.